-What if you determine the offer amount required by calculating the realizable value of your assets and your available future income, and the result is well beyond your ability to pay?
+What if you determine the offer amount required by calculating the net realizable value of your assets and your available future income, and the result is well beyond your ability to pay?
 Consider making an offer anyway (assuming you aren't worried about the IRS grabbing any assets you didn't reveal).
-IRS personnel have some leeway to accept less money than is required under strict application of the rules.
+IRS personnel have some leeway to accept less money than is required under the effective tax administration (ETA) exception to the OIC rules.

 The IRS gives special consideration to people with physical or psychological infirmities.
 In particular, the IRS has always favored offers from people with bleak financial prospects due to advanced age -- over 60 in particular.
 And the IRS will consider HIV or drug- or alcohol-related problems, as well as a family member's problem if it has a detrimental financial effect on you.

 The best way to bring special circumstances to the IRS's attention is through a letter attached to your Collection Information Statement (Form 433-A).
 It doesn't have to be formal or fancy, just one or two pages telling your tale of woe.
 You'll also need to attach statements from doctors and medical records indicating your condition.
 If the medical data doesn't show how the condition prevents you from earning much of a living now or in the foreseeable future, explain this in your own words.